MaciejMazurowski/brain-segmentation/skull-stripping/README.md

 ## Deep learning based skull stripping

 This folder contains an implementation of our deep learning based skull removal algorithm based on FLAIR modality MRI.
+It can be used to preprocess MRI images, train or fine-tune the network for skull stripping or apply it to a custom dataset.

 ### Usage